melodiexj/typescript-arkanoid/README.md

 # typescript-arkanoid
+Project to build a basic Arkanoid-like game.
-This is the files for the Youtube video on: https://www.youtube.com/user/Weibenfalk
+Based on the Youtube tutorial video by Weibenfalk: https://www.youtube.com/user/Weibenfalk

+Edited by Melodie Jin, following the YouTube video above.
+Started 5/24/21